StevenCoral/RotaryPendulum/Readme.md

 These files are not very useful and are only kept as reference.
 The main files are:
 * pendulum_arduino.m - a Matlab file that quickly calculates the controller gains needed for the balancing task.
 * s_rotpen_bal.mdl - a Simulink model used to plot the respones of a pendulum under a square-wave rotary arm position reference.
+It was zipped to protect its binary nature.
 * Arduino\pendulum\pendulum.ino - a C++ source code for downloading into an Arduino (Mega - recommended) that implements a full swing up / balance timed controller.

 ## Disclaimer